Michael Barber, Baron Barber of Chittlehampton: Education Delivery Institute

 In the summer of 2010, Barber teamed with the Education Trust and Achieve to found the U.S. Education Delivery Institute.
 In 2010–2016, this institute worked with leaders of K–12 and higher education in the United States.

-Honorary degrees
+Honours and appointments

-Barber has been a Distinguished Visiting Fellow at the Harvard T.H.
+Barber was knighted in the 2005 Birthday Honours.
+He has been a Distinguished Visiting Fellow at the Harvard T.H.
 Chan School of Public Health and the Harvard Graduate School of Education and is an Honorary Fellow of The Queen's College, Oxford.
-He was awarded honorary doctorates from the University of Exeter and Nottingham Trent University.
+He was awarded honorary doctorates from the University of Exeter, the University of Warwick and the University of Wales.
+As part of the 2025 Political Peerages, Barber was nominated for a life peerage to sit in the House of Lords as a Labour peer; he was created as Baron Barber of Chittlehampton, of Chittlehampton in the County of Devon on 21 January 2026.